 Our brains store our past experiences a bit like a filing cabinet.
 As we go through life and encounter all the ups and downs along the way, we create more and more file folders within that cabinet.
-They are referred to as schemas.
 Information about our experiences can be stored systematically or chaotically.

 For example, childhood trauma can have lasting effects when the memories of those experiences get stored in a wrong folder or create a new folder of their own to which non-traumatic events are later added.
 We need to be careful at times of tragedy to regulate the quality and quantity of information that gets filed and consider if our children even have a place to put it.
 This is further complicated by innate personality and temperament of each unique child.

 If you have very young children, they may have no awareness of the tragedy that has come to your doorstep.
 You may have strong feelings of anger, grief, sadness, or fear but the place for expressing these emotions is with friends, family, pastors and counselors.
 Your kids depend on you to be their protector and comforter.
 You can say something like, “Mommy is feeling sad and mad right now, but I am not sad or mad with you.”